subaklab/px4_user_guide/en/framebuild_vtol/vtol_quadplane_fun_cub_vtol_pixhawk.md

-# FunCub Quad Plane (Pixhawk)
+# FunCub QuadPlane (Pixhawk)

-A quad plane is one of our VTOL types which essentially is a normal plane combined with a standard quad airframe.
+A QuadPlane is one of our VTOL types which essentially is a normal plane combined with a standard quad airframe.

 ![Fun cub VTOL](../../images/fun_cub_vtol_complete.jpg)